 According to a recent Radicati report, about 120 business emails will be sent and received per day in 2017.
-This means, the amount of mails exchanged in a quarter by a small organisation of 40 people will be 432,000.
+This means, the amount of mails exchanged in a quarter by a small organisation of 40 people will number 432,000.

 With these astonishing numbers, email storage is naturally one of the main issues bothering IT Managers who are constantly trying to find out efficient ways to manage them.

 Unfortunately, email storage depletes over time.
 The restriction of mailbox quotas hardly remedies the problem.
 By forcing the users to keep their mailboxes within a restricted size, IT managers can certainly slow down the growth of mail store.

 But not for long.

 Employees at first manage to keep within the restricted mailbox size by deleting unwanted and unimportant mails (especially those with large attachments).

 Also, the system performance starts to drag as soon as the volume of emails transacted balloons up over time.
 The performance can degrade quite rapidly if the volume of email with attachments is high.

 So how can one solve this email storage problem?

 Solution 1: Deploy An Email Storage Management and Archiving Strategy

 To reduce email data footprint and improve server performance, a proper email archiving strategy and use of email storage solutions is immensely useful.

 After the initial archiving of the entire email data, updating the email archive can be set up as a daily process.
-Users can still access the second copy of the emails, present in the archive folder, via their cloud console.
+Users can still access the second copy of the emails, present in the archive folder, via their cloud email storage console.

 Solution 2: Make Use of Attachment Stripping